lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## experimentData: use 'experimentData(object)'
     ## Annotation:
     ## - - - Processing information - - -
-    ## Combined [6725,20] and [6268,10] MSnSets Thu Sep 29 20:32:05 2016
+    ## Combined [6725,20] and [6268,10] MSnSets Tue Nov  1 15:36:48 2016
-    ## Subset [6725,20][5032,20] Tue Nov  1 11:26:17 2016
+    ## Subset [6725,20][5032,20] Tue Nov  1 15:36:49 2016
-    ## Removed features with more than 0 NAs: Tue Nov  1 11:26:17 2016
+    ## Removed features with more than 0 NAs: Tue Nov  1 15:36:49 2016
-    ## Dropped featureData's levels Tue Nov  1 11:26:17 2016
+    ## Dropped featureData's levels Tue Nov  1 15:36:49 2016
     ##  MSnbase version: 1.21.7

-When more than 2 data are to be combined and/or too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section \*Supervised machine learning\* for the description of sub-cellular assignments).
+When more than 2 data are to be combined and too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assignments).

 Quality Control {#quality-control .unnumbered}